googleapis/google-auth-library-nodejs/README.md

 ## OAuth2

-This library comes with an [OAuth2][oauth] client that allows you to retrieve an access token and refreshes the token and retry the request seamlessly if you also provide an `expiry_date` and the token is expired.
-The basics of Google's OAuth2 implementation is explained on [Google Authorization and Authentication documentation][authdocs].
+This library comes with an [OAuth2](https://developers.google.com/identity/protocols/OAuth2) client that allows you to retrieve an access token and refreshes the token and retry the request seamlessly if you also provide an `expiry_date` and the token is expired.
+The basics of Google's OAuth2 implementation is explained on [Google Authorization and Authentication documentation](https://developers.google.com/accounts/docs/OAuth2Login).

 In the following examples, you may need a `CLIENT_ID`, `CLIENT_SECRET` and `REDIRECT_URL`.
-You can find these pieces of information by going to the [Developer Console][devconsole], clicking your project > APIs & auth > credentials.
+You can find these pieces of information by going to the [Developer Console](https://console.cloud.google.com/), clicking your project > APIs & auth > credentials.

-For more information about OAuth2 and how it works, [see here][oauth].
+For more information about OAuth2 and how it works, [see here](https://developers.google.com/identity/protocols/OAuth2).

 #### A complete OAuth2 example